dataluscorp/browser/toolkit/mozapps/extensions/docs/SystemAddons.rst

 Update Behavior
 ---------------
-After receiving the update response, Firefox modifies the **update** add-ons according to the following algorithm:
+After receiving the update response, Datalus modifies the **update** add-ons according to the following algorithm:

 1. If the ``<addons>`` tag is empty (``<addons></addons>``) in the response,